-An official evaluation of transfer courses will be completed by the John Tyler Community College director/registrar or assistant director/assistant registrar of Admissions and Records if the student is curriculum placed, enrolls and completes a Transfer Credit Request Form.
-Generally, credit will be given for courses in which a grade of "C" or better was received and which are equivalent to courses in the curriculum at the College.
-Courses in the areas of natural sciences, mathematics, accounting, administrative support technology, advertising and marketing that were completed more than ten years ago are not awarded transfer credit.
 Courses in the areas of information technology and computer science that were completed more than five years ago are not awarded transfer credit.
 Division deans who are responsible for students' curricula may make exceptions to these restrictions.
 Generally, transfer credits are awarded only if the credits have been earned at an institution which is accredited by one of the six nationally recognized regional accrediting agencies in the United States.
-Transfer credits may be awarded from nonregionally accredited institutions with the approval of the appropriate academic dean.
+Transfer credits may be awarded from non-regionally accredited institutions with the approval of the appropriate academic dean.
 Students requesting transfer credits from non-regionally accredited institutions must submit course syllabi and course descriptions for review by the appropriate academic dean.
 Upon the approval of the dean, transfer credits will be awarded consistent with JTCC policies addressing the acceptance of transfer credits from regionally accredited institutions.
 John Tyler Community College also normally awards transfer credits for courses completed at accredited foreign institutions.
 Students transferring from foreign institutions should contact the Admissions and Records office at either the Chester Campus or the Midlothian Campus for additional information.